neuralmagic/sparseml/integrations/transformers/README.md

 ```

 ## Model Performance
-To demostrate the effect that various pruning regimes and techniques can have we prune the same bert-base-uncased model to 5 different sparsities(0,80,90,95,99) using 3 pruning methodologies: oneshot(prune to desired weights before fine tune then fine tune for 1 epoch), GMP 1 epoch(prune to desired sparsity over an epoch then stabilize over another epoch), and GMP 8 epochs (prune to desired sparsity over 8 epochs then stabilize over another 2 epochs).
-Its worth noting that we are pruning all layers uniformly and we believe further gains can be achieved by targeted pruning of individual layers.
+To demonstrate the effect that various pruning regimes and techniques can have, we prune the same bert-base-uncased model to five different sparsities (0,80,90,95,99) using three pruning methodologies:
+- one shot (prune to desired weights before fine tune then fine tune for 1 epoch),
+- GMP 1 epoch (prune to desired sparsity over an epoch then stabilize over another epoch), and
+- GMP 8 epochs (prune to desired sparsity over 8 epochs then stabilize over another 2 epochs).

+It is worth noting that we are pruning all layers uniformly and we believe further gains can be achieved by targeted pruning of individual layers.

 | base model name       | sparsity 	| total train epochs    | prunned | one shot |pruning epochs| F1 Score 	| EM Score  |
 |-----------------------|----------	|-----------------------|---------|----------|--------------|----------	|-----------|